 Need task management software for your accounting team?
 Here are 15 best options for you to choose from:

 Not to toot our own horn, but Nifty is the perfect task management solution for accountants.
 Why?

 It’s a complete digital OS that gives you everything in one place — including Goal Tracking, Multi-Function Tasks, Time tracking for CPAs, Built-in Docs, Recurring work, and more.

 By integrating all of these different tools into a single platform, you can ensure that no information gets lost, that your staff doesn’t waste hours every week on task switching, and that you’re always prompt in answering client requests.

 Plus, with built-in time tracking, custom fields, formulas, and detailed reporting, you can easily create in-depth reporting that backs up your invoices and help show exactly where most of your team’s working hours go.
 This can also help you optimize your processes and reduce the time spent on non-billable hours.
 The best part?
 You can get started with our free forever plan.

 Price: Free forever for unlimited users and tasks; paid plans with premium features start at just $5 per user per month.

-👉 Get started with Nifty for free today!
+👉 Ready to try Nifty?
+Get started with Nifty for free.

 Offering a free 30-day trial, Clickup is one of the easy choices for task management software for accountants.
 It provides a number of features that virtually every accounting team needs, such as workload charts, documents, templates, and recurring checklists.

 Clickup also allows for in-team communication.
 Not only can you message each member individually, but you can also “mention” them on a document to get their attention and assign different “watchers” to monitor the progress.

 If you’re looking for something that also acts as a client management system for accountants, or something that has client communication, then, Clickup is not the choice for you.
 The interface is designed for in-house project management and lives directly in the cloud.

 Cost: $5 per month per user.